K-RLange/ttta/README.md

 - .fit_update() if possible, to update the model with new chunk(s) after the initial training
 - .get_parameters() and .set_parameters() to update/return model parameters
 - .infer_vector() to infer the vector of a [CS]-token or of the words in a document.
 This should take an additional argument, indicating which time chunk to use the model from (e.g. does the user want the model of the first time chunk or the model of the last time chunk to infer the vector).

-For an example of how to implement the first four, you can take a look at ttta/methods/rollinglda.py
+For an example of how to implement the first four functions, you can take a look at ttta/methods/rollinglda.py

 ## Style guide
 While not being the most important part during the developement, the package should, in the end, follow one coding style.
 For detailed instructions, please refer to https://peps.python.org/pep-0008/.
 Most files can be transitioned into a PEP8 style by the autopep8 Python package.
 Here are some important points: